Not sure if AmeriCare is right for you?

 Explanation

 This risk was not identified in the FDD package.
-Rapid system growth can strain a franchisor's ability to provide adequate support, training, and quality control to all franchisees.
-It is a potential sign that a franchisor is prioritizing expansion and franchise fee revenue over the long-term health of its existing operators and the brand.
+Rapid, uncontrolled growth can strain a franchisor's ability to provide adequate support to all franchisees.
+It is important to assess whether a franchisor has the infrastructure and capital to support its expansion plans, ensuring that franchisee quality and support services are not diluted as the system grows.

 Potential Mitigations